 Serving as a prison, the accused were held in dungeons and often tortured to extract confessions.
 Under medieval law, people had to confess before they could be found guilty, so torture played an important role in the history of Gravensteen Castle.
 You can visit the various torture chambers and view instruments used for extracting confessions.

-Gravensteen Castle by night.
+Gravensteen Castle by night

-Where to Drink: Brouwbar is by far one of my favorite bars in Europe!
+Brouwbar is by far one of my favorite bars in Europe!
 It is a small microbrewery, brewing beers on site, and the bar has a nice outdoor patio with great views of the Patershol neighborhood.
-The beers on tap constantly change, and there is something for everyone to enjoy.
+The beers on tap constantly change, & there is something for everyone to enjoy.
 The bartender at Le Trappiste in Brugge recommended we go to De Trollekelder, a local brown beer pub with 15th century decor.
 We may or may not have also grabbed a cocktail at Le Bal Infernal, a used book cafe with delicious cocktails.

-Where to Stay: As long as you’re close to the city center, you can walk everywhere!
+As long as you’re close to the city center, you can walk everywhere!
 We stayed at the Grand Sandton Hotel Reylof, which was beautiful, but anything along the Graslei or Korenlei would also be central.